If God is one, then why is there Qiyamah (Day of Judgment)? _ A decisive intellectual dialogue

 This sounds profound, but in reality, it is a clear logical fallacy.

-First Point: The verse is stating impossibility, not possibility.
+First point: The verse is stating impossibility, not possibility

-The Quran is not proving the existence of many gods here, but rather declaring their existence intellectually impossible.
-It is exactly like saying: "If a car has two drivers, there will be an accident."
+The Quran is not proving the existence of many gods here, but rather declaring their existence rationally impossible.
+It is exactly like saying: “If a car has two drivers, there will be an accident.”

-This sentence does not mean that having two drivers is possible, but rather it is being stated that the safe running of the car itself is proof that there is only one driver.
-Similarly, the continuous, organized, and balanced functioning of the universe is evidence that the command is of one, the decision is of one, and the creator is also one.
+This sentence does not mean that it is possible to have two drivers, but rather it is being stated that the safe running of the car itself is proof that there is only one driver.
+Similarly, the continuous, organized, and balanced running of the universe is a testament that the command is one, the decision is one, and the creator is also one.

 Therefore, the verse ﴿لَوْ كَانَ فِيهِمَا آلِهَةٌ إِلَّا اللَّهُ لَفَسَدَتَا﴾